Genetic history of the Indigenous peoples of the Americas: Mitochondrial DNA

 When studying human mitochondrial DNA haplogroup, the results indicated that Indigenous American haplogroups, including haplogroup X, are part of a single founding East Asian population.
 It also indicates that the distribution of mtDNA haplogroups and the levels of sequence divergence among linguistically similar groups were the result of multiple preceding migrations from Bering Straits populations.
 All Indigenous American mtDNA can be traced back to five haplogroups: A, B, C, D and X. More specifically, Indigenous American mtDNA belongs to sub-haplogroups A2, B2, C1b, C1c, C1d, D1, and X2a (with minor groups C4c, D2a, and D4h3a).
 This suggests that 95% of Indigenous American mtDNA is descended from a minimal genetic founding female population, comprising sub-haplogroups A2, B2, C1b, C1c, C1d, and D1.
 The remaining 5% is composed of the X2a, D2a, C4c, and D4h3a sub-haplogroups.

-X is one of the five mtDNA haplogroups found in Indigenous Americans.
-Native Americans mostly belong to the X2a clade, which has never been found in the Old World.
+Native Americans belonging to haplogroup X mostly belong to the X2a clade, which has never been found in the Old World.
 According to Jennifer Raff, X2a probably originated in the same Siberian population as the other four founding maternal lineages.